martin-ueding/geo-activity-playground/docs/features/upload.md

 # Uploading activities

-The original way of using this software was as a sort of “directory viewer” where you had all your data locally and could then start this program.
-It has a web-based user interface because that works easiest among different platforms.
-Qt is nice, but I've tried that for my last project ([Vigilant Crypto Snatch](https://martin-ueding.github.io/vigilant-crypto-snatch/)) and there people rather asked for a web interface because they wanted to run the program as a service elsewhere.
-Therefore, I've started this with a web UI directly.

-Now users have asked for the option to upload activities.
-This becomes a potential security issue and it is protected with a password.
+Some users don't want to restart the application each time they add new activities but run it on their home server.
+For this use case you can upload activities.
+Uploading files is a potential security issue and it is protected with a password.
 This feature is only enabled when you have set a password in the configuration file.

 Put the following into your configuration file: